Literature

 Last year I did Ancient Masterpieces of World Literature from HarvardX and there's also Masterpieces of World Literature and Modern Masterpieces of World Literature.
 Does the general 'masterpieces' just use bits from the ancient and the modern?
 Guess I'll find out.

-It's been 1 month, 1 week since the last update ↑ Top
+It's been 2 weeks, 5 days since the last update ↑ Top